snowyu/amforth/trunk/doc/source/index.rst

 * core: rewrite of :command:`accept`.
 The user visible change is that the final CR/LF is no longer sent here.
 The forth text interpreter does it elsewhere thus the user interface is unchanged.
+* core: Fixed a regression introduced after 5.1: a<b is not always the same as a-b<0.

 16.8.2014: release 5.4
 ......................

 * lib: Almost complete :ref:`Blocks` wordset support.
 Only a few dark corners behave differently.
 * lib: renamed TWI to I2C, added many tools for it :ref:`I2C Values`, :ref:`I2C EEPROM Blocks` and